 Australian Bureau of Statistics (ABS) data from the November 2017 Labour Force Survey indicate that around 75,200 people were employed in the Toowoomba region.
 The Toowoomba region accounts for 3 per cent of total employment in Queensland and 12 per cent of all people employed in the Queensland agriculture, forestry and fishing sector.

-Health care and social assistance was the largest employment sector with 11,100 people, followed by education and training and agriculture, forestry and fishing sector with 8,300 people each.
-The agriculture, forestry and fishing sector represented 11 per cent of the region's workforce.
-Other important employment sectors in the region were retail trade, manufacturing, and professional, scientific and technical services.
+Health care and social assistance was the largest employment sector with 11,800 people, followed by education and training with 7,400 people, and agriculture, forestry and fishing sector with 7,000 people.
+The agriculture, forestry and fishing sector represented 9 per cent of the region's workforce.
+Other important employment sectors in the region were retail trade; manufacturing; and transport, postal and warehousing.

 Value of agricultural production